-Ink and toner cartridges are a lot more interesting than you might have thought.
+Ink and toner cartridges are a lot more surprising than you might have thought.
 The following are some fun facts regarding ink and toner that we think could surprise you.

-2. Certain fonts consume more ink than others.
-Times New Roman, Century Gothic, and Calibri are solid choices in regard to ink and toner consumption whereas Arial depletes ink and toner cartridges at a far faster rate.
+2. Some fonts consume more ink and toner than others.
+For example, Times New Roman, Century Gothic, and Calibri are considered to be more ink-efficient than Arial, which tends to deplete ink and toner cartridges at a faster rate.

 3. Speaking of fonts, many of the most popular fonts today are actually named after the person who created them.
 For example, Bodini was created by Giambattista Bodini and Garamond was created by Claude Garamond.

 4. The world's smallest printer measures 1 x 2 x 11 inches.
 That's a lot smaller than the HP Color LaserJet Enterprise Flow MFP M682z.

 5. Printer ink is one of the most expensive liquids in the world, with the cost of some types of ink exceeding $9,600 per gallon.

 The exact price can vary depending on the type and brand of ink, but it's generally far more expensive than other common liquids like gasoline or milk.

 This high cost is due in part to the complex chemical composition of ink, which can require extensive research and development to produce.

 6. Believe it or not, printer ink can be more expensive than blood.
 When comparing the price per gallon of ink and the price per gallon of blood reported by the Red Cross, ink is often found to be more costly.

 This is partly due to the fact that the ink market is dominated by a handful of major brands, which can drive up prices through limited competition.